Can we use the delta-ep def of a limit to find a limiting value?

 However, the former is a contradiction since $0<|x|<\delta$ implies $|x-L|<\varepsilon$, which would need to hold for $x=0$ since $0\in\mathbb{R}$.
 Therefore $L=0$ if $L$ exists.

-Final comments: My primary concern is that the definition of the function itself is not invoked when I?m manipulating the inequalities to produce some $L$.
+Final comments: My primary concern is that the definition of the function itself is not invoked when I’m manipulating the inequalities to produce some $L$.
 I had hoped that looking at the domain would be sufficient.
 So if we looked at $1/x$ instead this approach would correctly show that as $x\to0$ the function is undefined.
 However, the working would be identical and also redundant, since we would only be looking at the domain.
 Is there a legal way to do this or is this just a lost cause?

 Answer

-- The questioner was satisfied and accepted the answer, or
+- The questioner was satisfied with and accepted the answer, or

-- The answer was disputed, but the judge evaluated it as 100% correct.
+- The answer was evaluated as being 100% correct by the judge.

 - answered

-- 130 views
+- 677 views

 - $4.92